How To Buy A Grill or BBQ

 I have written a lot of words now and I can easily add another 2000 because there is so much to write when it comes to choosing the right grill.

-One thing I will like to add is to have a look at my post on the best time to buy a grill and probably save some or even a lot of money.
+One thing I would like to add is to have a look at my post on the best time to buy a grill and probably save some or even a lot of money.

 Here I will tell you how I use my Charcoal and my Propane gas grill and maybe it will help you find your ideal and perfect grill.
 Although I believe after grilling for many years that the perfect grill does not exist.

-I have a Char Broil Grill2go infrared grill that I use for grilling burgers, hotdogs, and other meat that you can cook on high heat.
+I have a Monument Mesa 3-burner grill that I use for grilling burgers, hotdogs, and other meat that you can cook on high heat.
 I also use this to take with us to the lake, on camping trips, or a pick-nick in the park.

 I hope that my story on this how-to-buy a grill article will help you find the grill you need and the one that will fit your needs and your family size.